lewis6991/pckr.nvim/README.md

   'myusername/example',    -- The plugin location string

   -- The following keys are all optional branch     = string,                 -- Specifies a git branch to use tag        = string,                 -- Specifies a git tag to use.
 Supports '*' for "latest tag" commit     = string,                 -- Specifies a git commit to use lock       = boolean,                -- Skip updating this plugin in updates/syncs.
-Still cleans. run      = string, function or table,  -- Post-update/install hook.
-See "update/install hooks". requires = string or string[],  -- Specifies plugin dependencies.
-See "dependencies". config_pre = string or function,  -- Specifies code to run before this plugin is loaded. config   = string or function,  -- Specifies code to run after this plugin is loaded.
+Still cleans. run        = string|function|table,  -- Post-update/install hook.
+See "update/install hooks". requires   = string|string[],        -- Specifies plugin dependencies.
+See "dependencies". config_pre = string|function,        -- Specifies code to run before this plugin is loaded. config     = string|function,        -- Specifies code to run after this plugin is loaded. cond       = function|function[],    -- Specifies custom loader }

-  -- The following keys all imply lazy-loading and imply opt = true cmd   = string or string[],     -- Specifies commands which load this plugin.
-Can be an autocmd pattern. ft    = string or string[],     -- Specifies filetypes which load this plugin. keys  = string or string[],     -- Specifies maps which load this plugin.
-See "Keybindings". event = string or string[],     -- Specifies autocommand events which load this plugin. cond  = boolean or function,    -- Specifies custom loader }
 ```

-#### Checking plugin statuses

-> 🚧 **TODO**: Currently main plugin table is accessed via `require'packer.plugin'.plugins` but
-the format for this table is not API stable.

 #### Update/install hooks